Life Insurance Halal or Haram?

-The issue of whether life insurance is Halal in Islam is an important one and one where there has unfortunately been no shortage of misinformation published on the topic.
+The issue of whether life insurance Halal or Haram in Islam is an important one and one where there has unfortunately been no shortage of misinformation published on the topic.
 In this article, I will clarify the different types of life insurance and give you my opinion on both the halaness and financial wisdom of taking out life insurance.

 The two main categories of life insurance are Term Life Insurance, which provides coverage for a fixed term (period of time) and Permanent Life Insurance which covers the insured’s entire life so long as they continue to make payments their whole life (which few do) and involves a cash component.